 None of these things are mentioned in the financial press or platforms of the entrenched political parties.
-But the 2016 Republican Party Platform says nothing about the financial hazards of coercive prohibitionism, but rather:
+The 2016 Republican Party Platform likewise says nothing about the financial hazards of coercive prohibitionism, but rather:

 The progress made over the last three decades against drug abuse is eroding, whether for cultural reasons or for lack of national leadership.
 In many jurisdictions, marijuana is virtually legalized despite its illegality under federal law.

 Compare that with the 2016 Libertarian Party Platform:

 Therefore, we favor the repeal of all laws creating “crimes” without victims, such as the use of drugs for medicinal or recreational purposes.

 Spare a thought for these myriad shocks to the US (and world) economies.
 Consider the safety and financial future of the younger generation as you prepare to vote.